 Sheffield’s proud history of beer goes almost hand in hand with its industry, as small but numerous breweries formed during the industrial revolution, providing refreshment to men in factories.
 So it’s not surprising that Kelham Island has long been at the forefront of Sheffield's brewing reputation and has become a mecca for renowned real ale pubs such as the Kelham Island Tavern, The Fat Cat, The Riverside and Gardener’s Rest.

 And alongside great beer, great food has also become a staple of the area.
-Peddler, a monthly street food night market held in a warehouse, is so popular, you’ll often find people queuing round the block to get in, while restaurants such as Jöro (housed in a shipping container) and The Milestone, offer some of the most innovative menus in the city.
+Peddler, a monthly street food night market held in a warehouse, while restaurants such as Jöro (housed in a shipping container) and The Milestone, offer some of the most innovative menus in the city.
 The latest addition to the area, The Cutlery Works, is the largest independent food hall in Northern England, housing a hive of food/drink outlets and semi-permanent pop-ups, to offer a unique dining experience.